-Since many donors have channeled their funds through NGOs, coordination of housing activities has been extremely difficult: in most instances NGOs take the responsibility for defining the projects (eligibility criteria, extent of repairs to be undertaken, cost per unit, and selection of units and beneficiaries), and municipalities the responsibility for executing works.
+Because many donors channeled their funds through NGOs, coordination of housing activities was extremely difficult in 1996: in most instances NGOs took the responsibility for defining the projects (eligibility criteria, extent of repairs to be undertaken, cost per unit, and selection of units and beneficiaries), and municipalities the responsibility for executing works.
 Coordination is most needed, however, to prevent the repetition of experiences in 1996 when, for example, local municipalities, unaware of what donors were planning, arranged for works to be contracted in houses that were already selected for repair by NGOs.

 To improve coordination of housing reconstruction activities, a Housing Task Force was established.
 It is chaired by the International Management Group (IMG) and includes representatives of major donors and the Governments' Project Implementation Unit (PIU).
-The Task Force gathers information on needs and activities in the housing sector (amounts of the contributions, number of units, geographic distribution), and should also play an important role in coordinating donor activities and defining priorities to ensure effective use of scarce resources.
+The Task Force gathers information on needs and activities in the housing sector (amounts of contributions, number of units, geographic distribution), and should also play an important role in coordinating donor activities and defining priorities to ensure effective use of scarce resources.
 Keeping Entity and local governments informed of donor activities will be another key to success of the coordination effort.

-Emergency repairs: About 14,200 units to be repaired before the winter
+Emergency repairs: About 24,000 units repaired before the winter

-14. Emergency repairs in 1996 will rehabilitate about 14,200 units, benefiting more than 63,000 people.
-In addition, UNHCR recently established a priority list of municipalities and identified units that could eventually house an estimated 184,000 refugees and displaced persons.
-The bulk of the assistance has been programmed for Sarajevo and its suburbs, for the Neretva Canton (around Mostar), and the Tuzla region.
-Programming in Republika Srpska has lagged behind, though projects are planned for the Anvil area.
+14. Emergency repairs in 1996 rehabilitated about 24,000 units, benefiting more than 95,000 people, and were in progress, as of the end of 1996, on another 23,700 units.
+In addition, the UNHCR established a priority list of municipalities and identified units that could eventually house an estimated 184,000 refugees and displaced persons.
+The bulk of the assistance was programmed for Sarajevo and its suburbs, the Neretva Canton (around Mostar), and the Tuzla region.
+Programming in Republika Srpska lagged behind, though projects are planned for the Anvil area.2